simonescaccia/UnPIE/README.md

 ```

 ## Preprocessing
-Run the following command to preprocess the image features without extracting all the annotated frames:
+Run the following command to extract and save all the image features needed by the GNN without saving each frame:

   ```bash
   python extract_images.py